Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Alkhaine, Pixabay

-The love for Cocker Spaniels likely began in a lot of childhoods thanks to the movie The Lady and the Tramp from Disney.
+The love for Cocker Spaniels likely began in many childhoods thanks to Disney’s movie The Lady and the Tramp.
 These adorable little dogs are mild and docile, happily adhering to the family lifestyle.
 There are two types of Cocker Spaniel: the American and English versions.
-With their long-crimped ears and flowing coats, they will make anyone go, “Aww…” just at first glance.
+Their long-crimped ears and flowing coats will make anyone go, “Aww…” at first glance.

 2. Bloodhound